 Madras presidency was the first province in India to establish their own service commission (The Madras Service Commission) under an Act of the Madras Legislature in 1929.
-After reorganization of the states in 1957, several state level commissions were constituted.
+After the reorganization of the states in 1957, several state-level commissions were constituted.
 The Madras Service Commission became the Madras Public Commission with headquarters at Madras in the year 1957.
-During 1970, when the name of the state was changed to Tamil Nadu, the Madras Public Service commission was renamed as the Tamil Nadu Public Service Commission (TNPSC).
+During 1970, when the name of the state was changed to Tamil Nadu, the Madras Public Service Commission was renamed as the Tamil Nadu Public Service Commission (TNPSC).

 Article 320 (1) of the Constitution of India empowers the Commission to conduct Examinations for appointment by direct recruitment to the services of the State.

 - Combined Civil Services Examination-I – Group I Services – Group I-A, I-B, I-C services.

 - Combined Civil Services Examination-II – Group II (Interview post) & Group II-A (Non-interview post).